spotlightpa/poor-richard/content/news/2020-07-09-SPLPOLICEXX.md

 <a href="https://www.spotlightpa.org/"><i><b>Spotlight PA</b></i></a><i> is an independent, nonpartisan newsroom powered by The Philadelphia Inquirer in partnership with the Pittsburgh Post-Gazette and PennLive/Patriot-News. </i><a href="https://www.spotlightpa.org/newsletters"><i>Sign up for our free weekly newsletter</i></a><i>.</i>

-HARRISBURG — The Pennsylvania legislature has adjourned for its summer recess after sending two police reform bills to Gov. Tom Wolf.
+HARRISBURG — The Pennsylvania legislature is nearing its summer recess after sending two police reform bills to Gov. Tom Wolf.

 Their passage was spurred by protests, both <a href="https://www.spotlightpa.org/news/2020/06/pennsylvania-george-floyd-protests-democrats-block-house-demand-action/" target=_blank>inside</a> and outside the Capitol, in the wake of the police killing of George Floyd.
 Democrats have called the measures first steps, as they press GOP leadership to go further and take up more complex issues like curtailing when Pennsylvania officers can use deadly force.